CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowTaskLoopInfo.md

 ```

 ### -LoopType
-This specifies the type of loop, Serial or Parallel.\n* `Serial` - The enum specifies the option as Serial where the loop task type is parallel loop.\n* `Parallel` - The enum specifies the option as Parallel where the loop task type is parallel loop.
+This specifies the type of loop, Serial or Parallel.\n* `None` - The enum specifies the option as None which implies this is not a Loop type and this is the default value for loop type.\n* `Parallel` - The enum specifies the option as Parallel where the loop task type is parallel loop.\n* `Serial` - The enum specifies the option as Serial where the loop task type is serial loop.

 ```yaml
 Type: WorkflowTaskLoopInfo.LoopTypeEnum